raspberrypilearning/sense-hat-puzzle-box/en/step_4.md

 [[[rpi-gui-idle-opening]]]

 + Paste in these comments to define the different sections of your program.
-These will be ignored by Python, but will help you to structure your program.
+Comments will be ignored by Python, but will help you to structure your program.

 ```python
 # Libraries -------------------